adbar/courlan/README.rst

 Installation
 ------------

-This Python package is tested on Linux, macOS and Windows systems, it is compatible with Python 3.5 upwards.
-It is available on the package repository `PyPI <https://pypi.org/>`_ and can notably be installed with the Python package managers ``pip`` and ``pipenv``:
+This package is compatible with with all common versions of Python, it is tested on Linux, macOS and Windows systems.

+Courlan is available on the package repository `PyPI <https://pypi.org/>`_ and can notably be installed with the Python package managers ``pip``:

 .. code-block:: bash